Emonueje/alx-higher_level_programming/0x02-python-import_modules/README.md

 # 0x02.
 Python - import & modules
 # `Python`
 ## Learning Objectives
-At the end of this project, you are expected to be able to `explain to anyone`, **without the help of Google:**:
+At the end of this project, I am expected to be able to `explain to anyone`, **without the help of Google:**
 - Why Python programming is awesome
 - How to import functions from another file
 - How to create a module